vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 ## Sort and format merge commits

 This script will read from the `merge_commits_of_release` file.
-The script will copy a sorted and formated list of the commits into your clipboard.
+The script will copy a sorted and formatted list of the commits into your clipboard.

 ```bash
 bash sort_and_format_merge_commits.sh